PyCQA/flake8-import-order/README.md

 A [flake8](http://flake8.readthedocs.org/en/latest/) and
-[Pylama](https://github.com/klen/pylama) plugin that checks the ordering of your imports matches something similiar too but not quite the [Google Style Guidelines](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html?showone=Imports_formatting#Imports_formatting).
-You can see an example of the style it checks for [here.](https://github.com/public/flake8-import-order/blob/master/tests/test_cases/complete.py)
+[Pylama](https://github.com/klen/pylama) plugin that checks the ordering of your imports.

-i.e. That stdlib comes first, then 3rd party, then local packages, and that each group is indivudually alphabetized.
+In general stdlib comes first, then 3rd party, then local packages, and that each group is indivudually alphabetized, see Configuration section for details.

 It will not check anything else about the imports.
 Merely that they are grouped and ordered correctly.